luminaxster/swe432tomcat/README.md

 Check the currently deployed version: [https://swe432tomcat.herokuapp.com](https://swe432tomcat.herokuapp.com)

 ## 1. Prelude
 To develop web apps, it is important to mentally separate development from deployment.
 Development includes design, programming testing and debugging.
 Development is usually done locally on the developer's computer.
 Deploying is the process of publishing a web app to a server so users can access it, including compiling, installing executable in appropriate directories, checking connections to resources such as databases, and creating the URLs that clients will use to run the web app.
 In a large project, these issues can get quite complex and professional deployers take care of it.
 Our deployment will be simpler and student accessible.
 Heroku is a free hosting service for web apps than can be linked with GitHub to auto-deploy.
-Heroku also offers development tools so you can test and debug your app locally.
+Heroku also offers development tools so you can test and debug your app **locally**.

+In this repo, the Heroku app uses **Tomcat internally**, this in different from using standalone Tomcat or J2EE Glassfish.
+This means, deployment and development are done via Heroku commands.

 Please take a moment to explore each concept, technology, command, activity, and action used in this tutorial.
 We try to strike a balance between brevity and completeness, and welcome feedback and suggestions.